Social Vulnerability and Health Outcomes in America — Phase 1¶

 Saved to c:\Users\haidm\Desktop\social-impact-analysis\data\processed\svi_places_joined.csv

-Step 5: The Headline Finding — Correlations¶
+Step 5: Correlations¶

 How strongly does each SVI theme correlate with each health outcome?
-Spoiler: very strongly, but the strength varies by condition.

 svi_cols_list = ['svi_overall', 'svi_socioeconomic', 'svi_household', 'svi_minority', 'svi_housing']